LivePersonInc/knowledge-center-archive/pages/documents/Bots & Automation/Maven/ContextWarehouse/overview.md

 ## Common Use Cases

-Context warehouse attributes can be used in several ways:
+Conversation Context Service attributes can be used in several ways:

 1. Save conversation session state info in the Conversational Cloud (e.g. agent notes), and retrieve them later in a different conversation session.
 2. Save contextual attributes in concierge bot (e.g. intents) and carry over context to another bot or human skill.
 3. Use intents and entities from a bot, and use them in conjunction with system inbox attributes, or custom static or FaaS to create complex routing policies.
 See [Dynamic Routing](https://developers.liveperson.com/maven-ai-powered-routing-overview.html) to learn more about how to create such policies.

-Brands can use and manage Context Warehouse from the Conversation Orchestrator Workspace:
+Brands can use and manage Conversation Context Service from the Conversation Orchestrator Workspace:

 <img class="fancyimage" width="750" src="img/contextWarehouse-custom.png">